2cloudyskies/2cloudyskies.github.io/post5-nsxtedge.md

-## How to view gateway firewall logs in NSX-T Edge
+## How to view gateway firewall logs and session in NSX-T Edge

 NSX-T Edge nodes are capable of performing stateful firewalling for uplink interfaces or centralized service ports, and this can be done on T0 or T1 routers realized on the edge nodes.
 The main use case is to control zone to zone traffic or to carry out additional functions like NAT.
 For example, you may have Tenant-A behind T1-A router and Tenant-B behind T1-B router, and using gateway firewall feature on T1-A and T1-B you can control the traffic between the 2 tenants.